itsabdelrahman/graphql-guc/README.md

 * [Nabila Ahmed](https://github.com/Nabila63Ahmed), for her early adoption of the idea & help with coding a previous version of the project.

-* [Ahmed Elhanafy](https://github.com/ahmedlhanafy), for his inspired propulsion towards learning GraphQL.
+* [Ahmed Elhanafy](https://github.com/ahmedlhanafy), for his inspired encouragement of learning GraphQL.

 * [Abdullah Maged](https://www.behance.net/beedoz37718e3), for designing the logo.